Jaihsun/Eastern-European-Experience/README.md

 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
 -   The nabar overlaps the hero image text on some mobile phones.
 -   Dropdown menu when you click on cities dropdown, in some mobile phones creates a border radis and it moved to the left.
+-   According to HTML validator, the button element must not appear as a decendent of the anchor tag.
+I wasn't able to resolve this.
+-   JavaScript had a number of undefined variables however teh map and info windows were fully functional and no errors

 ## Deployment